Donate Here

 $1000 - Visionary*

 *Gifts above the $500 level will receive an original work of art from the TAAC Board of Directors as a thank you gift.
+If you are able to make a matching gift or a sustaining donation, please contact us directly.

-Give a Gift Today!
+Thank you - Give a Gift Today!

+Thank you for supporting and building TAAC together.
 Please join us in telling a new story of abstract art in Northern New Mexico.
 Every contribution is vital – regardless of the amount.
 A $10 donation is as welcome as a $100 donation.
 We hope you will consider including TAAC amongst your year-end contributions and we hope to raise $5,000 this year in unrestricted contributions.

 When artists support other artists there is no ceiling to what we can create together.

-Yours in Abstraction,
+Yours in abstraction,

 Lauren Smith, Co-Founder & Board President